Kaiepi/nqp/docs/ops.markdown

 Creates an IPv4 address from its native representation and a port number.
 `$native` may either be a 4-element uint8 array, a 2-element uint16 array, or a 1-element uint32 array.

+## addrfrombuf_ip6
+* `addrfrombuf_ip6(VMArray $native, int $port, str $zone-id --> Address)`

+Creates an IPv6 address from its native representation and a port number.
+`$native` may either be a 16-element uint8 array, an 8-element uint16 array, a
+4-element uint32 array, or a 2-element uint64 array.

 ## gethostname
 * `gethostname(str $str --> str)`